icgc-argo/argo-docs/docs/submitting-molecular-data.md

 id: submitting-molecular-data
 title: Submitting Molecular Data
 ---
 Molecular data will be submitted to your local Regional Data Processing Centre (RDPC).
-RDPCs are responsible for processing your programs molecular data according to the [Harmonization Pipeline]().
-If you are unsure what the correct RDPC is to submit to, please [contact the DCC](https://platform-ui.qa.argo.cancercollaboratory.org/contact).
+RDPCs are responsible for processing your program's molecular data according to the [Harmonization Pipeline]().
+If you are unsure which RDPC you should submit to, please [contact the DCC](https://platform-ui.qa.argo.cancercollaboratory.org/contact).

 This guide will describe how to submit molecular data to the ARGO Data Platform.
-Molecular data consists of all raw data  files generated from your program's donors, as well as any associated file metadata.
+Molecular data consists of all raw data files generated from your program's donors (e.g. sequencing reads, slide images), as well as any associated file metadata.

 ## Data Submission Client Configuration
 Molecular data is uploaded to the ARGO Data Platform using the Song and Score CLIs (Command Line Clients).
 Song is an open source system used to track and validate metadata about raw data submissions.
 Score securely and quickly manages upload and download of files to cloud repositories.
-The Song and Score clients are used in conjuction to
+The Song and Score clients are used in conjuction to  upload raw data files while maintaining file metadata and provenance.

 ### Song-Client
 Download the **[latest version of the Song client](https://artifacts.oicr.on.ca/artifactory/dcc-release/bio/overture/song-client/4.0.0/song-client-4.0.0-dist.tar.gz)**.
 Once you have unzipped the tarball, update the  `/conf/application.yaml` configuration file with the correct user and data submission program values, including: